Princess Gwenevere and the Jewel Riders: Comics

 Volume 2, The Quest for Avalon, was announced to be released on August 19, 2025: "When we last saw Gwen and her friends Fallon and Tamara, they had successfully defeated Lady Kale–or so they thought.
 With Merlin gone, strange things and wild magic outbreaks have begun occurring about the kingdom.
 Is Kale still among them?
 Gwen and her friends must dig deep to find the power within each of them to defeat a new enemy and restore balance to the magic of Avalon.
 But their friendship is tested in new ways as their responsibilities continue to shift and change."

 Princess Gwenevere & King Arthur, a crossover with King Arthur & the Knights of Justice, was to be released on the Free Comic Book Day in May 2025, to be written by Jordie Bellaire and Joseph Corallo and illustrated by various artists.
 According to its premise, "Merlin is lost in the Wild Magic and finds himself unable to defeat Morgana once and for all.
 Using his last strength, he summons brave heroes from across the lands–bringing the Jewel Riders and the Knights of Justice together for the first time."
 It was withdrawn from all distribution.
+In June 2026, it was released as a bonus content in the omnibus edition Princess Gwenevere x King Arthur Collection – Vol. 1.